Real-Skill/javascript-tasks/README.md

 ### countLetter(object,letter)

-Counts the occurrence of a `letter` inside every property of an `object`.
+Counts the occurrence of a `letter` (lower and upper case doesn't matter) inside every property of an `object`.

 ### makeObject(array)

 Creates object from 2D `array` where each element of `array` is an array like this: [properties, propertiesValue].
-Returns false when inner array has more than 2 dimensions.
+Returns false when inner array isn't equal 2 dimensions.

 ### propertyNames(object)